Salilw1999/iesg-whitelabel-grafana/docs/sources/alerting/configure-notifications/template-notifications/examples.md

 ## Print URLs for runbook and alert data in Grafana

-Note that the following example works only for Grafana-managed alerts.
-It displays some [alert data](ref:reference-alert) such as `DashboardURL`, `PanelURL`, and `SilenceURL`, which are exclusive to Grafana-managed alerts.
+Note that the following example works only for IESG-managed alerts.
+It displays some [alert data](ref:reference-alert) such as `DashboardURL`, `PanelURL`, and `SilenceURL`, which are exclusive to IESG-managed alerts.

 ```go
 {{ define "custom.alert_additional_details" -}}